Back To Basics: The Skincare Routine For Oily & Acne Prone Skin

 STEP 1: Cleanser

 Cleanse your skin twice daily, in the morning and night, using a mild water-soluble facial cleanser to remove excess oils and avoid buildup in the pores.
+The urge to cleanse oily skin more frequently is very common but do resist.
+There is no need to wash oily skin more than twice a day; in fact, if you do you may dry out your skin which then can trigger your skin’s sebum production to go into over-drive.
+If your skin produces too much sebum you may risk an acne breakout.
 As mentioned above, avoid any aggravating ingredients and/or harsh scrubs and cleansing tools.
 Remember, the tingling sensation does not equal cleaner skin, it’s a sign of irritation that is not good for any skin type.

 - Clean & Clear daily pore cleanser oil free

 - Garnier skinactive micellar foaming gel cleanser combination to oily skin, even sensitive